 Joseph Grenny and David Maxfield, co-authors of “Crucial Conversations: Tools for Talking When Stakes are High” conducted a study that is relevant.
 They discovered that 84% of remote workers hide workplace concerns for a few days before informing higher-ups, and 47% admitted that they didn’t address issues for more than a week.

-You can encourage productivity by letting your team know that remote workforces all employees to adjust.
+You can encourage productivity by letting your team know that remote work forces all employees to adjust and show adaptability in the workplace.
 As a manager, listen to the challenges each person faces.
 Let each employee bring you his or her concerns without fear of retaliation or backlash.

 You can do this by promoting trust with your remote employees.
 Enhance confidence by getting to know each person as an individual and inquiring about his family, health, or weekend activities.
 Be willing to discuss your family, well-being, and leisure pursuits, too.
 When you are open with others, they will be honest with you.